Mercury Records: Later history: 1950s–present

-Mercury, by having Bon Jovi, Cinderella, Def Leppard, Kiss, Treat, Candy, and Scorpions on their roster, was a premiere label for glam metal.
+Mercury, by having Thin Lizzy, Bon Jovi, Cinderella, Def Leppard, Kiss, the Scorpions, and various other rock acts on their roster, became a premiere label for hard rock music.
 Most of these bands were on Vertigo Records in Europe (that label specialized in progressive rock and hard rock including subgenres like glam metal).

 In late 1998, PolyGram was bought by Seagram, which then absorbed the company into its Universal Music Group unit.
-Under the reorganization, Mercury Records was folded into the newly formed The Island Def Jam Music Group (IDJMG).
-Mercury's pop roster was predominantly taken over by Island Records, while its hip-hop artists found a new home at Def Jam Recordings, and some of Mercury's R&B acts were moved to the newly created Def Soul Records roster.
+Under the reorganization, Mercury Records was closed and folded into the newly formed The Island Def Jam Music Group (IDJMG).
+Mercury's pop roster was predominantly taken over by Island Records, while its hip-hop acts found a new home at Def Jam Recordings, and some of Mercury's R&B acts were moved to the newly created Def Soul Records.
 Mercury's former country unit became Mercury Nashville Records.
-Mercury Records was relaunched in 2007 as a label under The Island Def Jam Music Group, appointing record executive David Massey as the President and CEO of the new venture.
+However, Mercury Records was relaunched in 2007 as a label under The Island Def Jam Music Group, appointing record executive David Massey as the President and CEO of the new venture.
 The label was defunct in 2015.

 On April 11, 2022, Republic Records announced that they had acquired Mercury Records, and it will continue as their imprint.

 The Mercury name also survives on the Mercury Records division of UMG France, the Mercury Studios film division (which absorbed Eagle Rock Entertainment, acquired by UMG in 2014), the classical music label Mercury KX, and catalogue reissues in the United States, United Kingdom, France, Japan, and Brazil, as well.
+In 2024, Mercury Studios announced a global licensing deal with pay-per-view concert streaming service On Air.

+In 2024, Mercury Records became part of Universal Music Group-owned Republic Corps, joining sister labels Republic Records, Island Records, Casablanca Records and Def Jam Recordings.